jalya001/Rudimentary-x86-OS/README.md

 This consists of initializing all the parts of the kernel, each of which is shown later.

 # 4 Programs, Processes, & Threads
-For some definitions, a program is loaded from disk and in our case runs as a single process.
-Each process has a single thread without the opportunity to obtain more.
+A program is loaded from disk and in our case runs as a single process.
+Each process has a single thread without the opportunity to obtain more (for now).
 The kernel has daemons (background services) operating with a single thread each.
 Threads run and do work.
 Processes do not do work.

+a process owns descriptors and address space. this space is managed via system calls to parts as detailed under ths section on memory management

-a process owns descriptors and address space, threads are schedulable and have execution context
+threads are schedulable and have execution context

 no process parent/child relations

+Central to the OS orthodoxy, is the idea that each task should not be able to disrupt others, even if it results in some inefficiency.

 System calls: